Spotify for Creators vs Alternatives: When Free Hosting Makes Sense

 Spotify-First Strategy

 Some podcasters deliberately target Spotify listeners.
-If that's your strategy, Spotify for Podcasters provides native tools no competitor can match—video podcasts, interactive Q&As, and direct playlist integration.
+If that's your strategy, Spotify for Creators provides native tools no competitor can match—video podcasts, interactive Q&As, and direct playlist integration.

 Hobby Podcasting